I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 Well, I think this is the same thing.

-I think the numbers of president are actually higher than 44.
+I think the numbers of presidents are actually higher than 44.

-A man alleged, living legend, a way of life, El Rush Bows, serving humanity, EIB network.
+A man, a legend, living legend, a way of life, L. Rush Bose, serving humanity, EIB network.

-Look, this um this gore story here is not even worth comment.
+Look, this Gore story here is not even worth comment.

 Former U.S. Vice President Al Gore yesterday suggested taxing carbon dioxide emissions instead of employees' pay in a bid to stem global warming.

-Penalizing pollution instead of penalizing employment will work to reduce that pollution, said Al Gore in a speech at the New York University Scrual of Law.
+Penalizing pollution instead of penalizing employment will work to reduce that pollution, said Al Gore in a speech at the New York University Scruel of Law.

-What a I've run out of terms, and I don't I don't want to sound juvenile calling these people bumpkins and idiots and stupid, but misguided.
+I've run out of terms, and I don't want to sound juvenile, calling these people bumpkins and idiots and stupid, but It's more than misguided.

 They're just dumb.